TheTarados/AssDeb/ReadMe.md

 You can find the current release on this page: https://github.com/TheTarados/AssDeb/releases

-Download it, extract it and run the exe inside it.
+Download it, extract it and run the binary inside it.
 AssDeb should run!

 # How to build it?